IslamMosa22/Automotive_Control_Project/README.md

 # Automotive_Control_Project
-his project controls the entire movement of the automotive system, including the direction and angle of the car's wheels.
+This project controls the entire movement of the automotive system, including the direction and angle of the car's wheels.